 You can opt for:

-DMS (Dealer Management System): for comprehensive dealership management
+DMS (Dealer Management System): for complete dealership management

-ERP: if you also manage finances, inventory, and purchases
+ERP: if you also manage finance, inventory and purchases

 In many cases, a system like Dealcar combines DMS and CRM

-Review your Excel sheets and clean up duplicate or erroneous data
+Review your Excel sheets and clean up duplicate or incorrect data

 Classify: stock, customers, sales, warranties, etc.